- Last Updated

 This makes sense to clients and therapists – and easily introduces the client to the idea of hypnosis.

-- We aim for healthy integrated functioning of emotion, thought and action as integrated rather than divided – healing the “schism” between those systems. (i.e. our feelings, thoughts and behavior are one – we say and do what we feel and think in way that is functional and adaptive for an individual in a given situation).
+- We aim for healthy integrated functioning of emotion, thought and action as one rather than divided – healing the “schism” between those systems. (i.e. our feelings, thoughts and behavior are one – we say and do what we feel and think in way that is functional and adaptive for an individual in a given situation).

 When we are in a state of “flow” we are at one with ourselves and our task or situation.
 We aim to have clients return to feeling at one with themselves, comfortable in their own skin, and having more experiences where they unconsciously flow as a whole being with their environment (in conversations, dancing, nature, sports, sex etc)